Faith-Olayiwola/Coffee-Shop-Sales-Customer-Insights-Dashboard/README.md

     - D - Dark
 4. Verified and corrected data types, ensuring dates, text, numbers, and currencies were properly assigned.
 5. Checked for spelling errors and column name inconsistencies and corrected them.
-6. Removed irrelevants columns.
+6. Removed irrelevant columns.
 7. Establish relationships between the Product Table and Order Table with the **Product ID** |
-   Establish relationship between the Customer Table and Order Table with the **Customer ID**
+   Establish a relationship between the Customer Table and Order Table with the **Customer ID**

    These steps ensured a clean, accurate, and analysis-ready dataset.
    ---